This article has links to products and services we love, which we may make commission from.

 When is the Best Time to Visit NC500?

-The spring to summer months of April to July enjoys more sunshine but the weather can change quickly to rain and the wind.
+The spring and summer months of April to August enjoy more sunshine, but the weather can change quickly to rain and the wind.

-The winter months of November to February are best to be avoided.
+The winter months of November to February are best to be avoided, most attractions and restaurants close down too.

 What are Midges?

-These bites are often itchy, some people swell up in reaction to the bites (bizarrely I react like Quasimodo to mosquitos abroad but not midges in Scotland), others do not even notice them.
+These bites are often itchy, some people swell up in reaction to the bites (me), others do not even notice them.

 How do I Avoid Midges?

-They don’t like the wind so although it may be ruining your holiday photos, it is keeping the mass midge party at bay.
+They don’t like the wind, so although it may ruin your holiday photos, it keeps the mass midges party at bay.

 How Can I Repel Midges?

-There are two options, avoid the above conditions and times of year (tricky if you are camping or even moving out side a car) or purchase a repellent such as Avon So Soft US / UK.
+Avoid dawn and dusk if you can and purchase a repellent such as Avon So Soft US / UK.

 That’s Midges Sorted, How Do I Avoid The Crowds?

-Avoid the busier towns like Ullapool (I don’t really want to say that because I love Ullapool) and opt for camping stead of booked accommodation.
+Skip the busier towns like Ullapool (I don’t want to say that because I love Ullapool) and opt for camping instead of booked accommodation.

 The Dark Side of the North Coast 500